Prephouse/backend/README.md

 We are following the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
 A pre-commit hook has been set up to ensure that the codebase conforms to that guide.

+## Documentation

+We use the restructuredText format (see [PEP287](https://www.python.org/dev/peps/pep-0287/)) for writing docstrings in Python functions, classes, modules and so on.
+If you use VSCode, no further action should be required since restructuredText is set as the default docstring format.
+If you use PyCharm, go to Tools > Python Integrated Tools in the IDE preferences and select restructuredText as the docstring format.